2-Party System? Americans Might Be Ready For 8

 They are:

-- Majority-minority, struggling financially, older and the least educated of the Democratic-leaning cateogories.
+- Majority-minority, struggling financially, older and the least educated of the Democratic-leaning categories.
 Just 15 percent have college degrees

 - Very religious.
-Two-thirds believe it is necessary to believe in God to be moral and have good values
+Nearly two-thirds believe it is necessary to believe in God to be moral and have good values

 - Politically mixed.
 A quarter are Republicans.
 It's the category with the most crossover.